tantnat/terraform-provider-airbyte-oss/docs/resources/airbyte_connection.md

 - `prefix` (String) Prefix that will be prepended to the name of each stream when it is written to the destination.
 - `resource_requirements` (Attributes) optional resource requirements to run workers (blank for unbounded allocations) (see [below for nested schema](#nestedatt--resource_requirements))
 - `schedule_data` (Attributes) schedule for when the the connection should run, per the schedule type (see [below for nested schema](#nestedatt--schedule_data))
-- `schedule_type` (String) must be one of ["manual", "basic", "cron"] determine how the schedule data should be interpreted
+- `schedule_type` (String) determine how the schedule data should be interpreted. must be one of ["manual", "basic", "cron"]
 - `source_catalog_id` (String)
 - `sync_catalog` (Attributes) describes the available schema (catalog). (see [below for nested schema](#nestedatt--sync_catalog))